At a Glance

 Meals

 Each EL team travels with a simple kitchen, and most meals are prepared by your trip assistant.
-We don’t ask rural families—with limited access to shops—to provide meals, especially given the number of travellers with dietary needs.
-However, during each trip you’ll also share some meals with host families, stop at guanz (roadside cafés), and eat in local restaurants.
+We don’t ask rural families — often with limited access to shops and supplies — to provide meals for our groups, especially given the number of travellers who now have dietary requirements.
+However, during each trip, as well as eating as a group, you’ll also share some meals with host families, stop at guanz — local roadside cafés — and eat in local restaurants.

-Our trip assistants are not trained chefs, but they know how to keep you well-fed.
-Meals are based around local, seasonal produce with a focus on food miles.
-You won’t find elaborate international dishes, but you can rely on hearty, filling food that sustains you.
-If five portions of fruit a day are a must, you may find this challenging in remote Mongolia.
+Our trip assistants are not trained chefs, but they cook for their own families and know how to keep you well-fed.
+Meals are usually based around simple, seasonal ingredients, with an emphasis on what is available locally and sensibly sourced along the route.
+You won’t find elaborate international dishes, but you can expect hearty, filling food that sustains you through the journey.

-We can cater for vegetarians, some dietary restrictions, and food allergies—but only with advance notice.
-Please share your requirements when booking so we can advise what’s possible and set realistic expectations.
+We can cater for vegetarians, some dietary restrictions, and food allergies, but only with advance notice.
+Please share your requirements when booking so we can advise what is possible and set realistic expectations.

 Drinks

-We provide filtered drinking water, tea, and coffee throughout.
+We provide drinking water, tea, and coffee throughout the journey.
 Alcohol and soft drinks are not included but can be purchased en route.
-Choice is limited in the countryside, so if you enjoy a good bottle of wine or whisky, we recommend stocking up in Ulaanbaatar before departure.
+Choice is more limited in the countryside, and in many places you may only find beer and vodka.
+If you enjoy a good bottle of wine or whisky, we recommend stocking up in Ulaanbaatar before departure.

 Transport